IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The curl command below assumes you have kept the name "dataverse-complete.json" and that this file is in your current working directory.

-Next you need to figure out the alias or database id of the "parent" dataverse into which you will be creating your new dataverse.
-Out of the box the top level dataverse has an alias of "root" and a database id of "1" but your installation may vary.
-The easiest way to determine the alias of your root dataverse is to click "Advanced Search" and look at the URL.
+Next you need to figure out the alias or database id of the "parent" Dataverse collection into which you will be creating your new Dataverse collection.
+Out of the box the top level Dataverse collection has an alias of "root" and a database id of "1" but your installation may vary.
+The easiest way to determine the alias of your root Dataverse collection is to click "Advanced Search" and look at the URL.
 You may also choose a parent under the root.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of ``export`` below.